 When I got it home, I realised that the bouquet was more leaf and foliage than flowers really but it looked pretty enough and although it started to look a bit droopy on day four, I managed to keep them going until day seven by removing dead bits and rearranging the perkier flowers to the front on a daily basis!

 I Googled ‘How to dry rose petals’ and set out to make some pretty little dried rose petals with such high hopes for this little act of thriftiness and as I was laying out the petals onto my baking tray, I was already planning in my head what I was going to use the dried rose petals for.

 How to dry rose petals – the oven method

-There’s lots of different methods for drying out rose petals apparently but the one I chose was top of the ‘How to dry rose petalsseemed to be the easiest and lots of people told me via the magic of Pinterest how successful this method had been for them.
+There’s lots of different methods for drying out rose petals apparently but the how to dry rose petals search seemed to be the easiest and lots of people told me via the magic of Pinterest how successful this method had been for them.
 I turned my oven up to 200 c and popped in the tray of petals, making sure I set the alarm on the oven for 6 minutes which was a full four minutes less than the instructions told me as I didn’t want them to burn and then sat back to wait for my beautiful dried rose petals to be ready.